 - Research companies of interest

 - Prepare and rehearse a short introduction

 - Plan your professional wardrobe

-- Become a Career Fair VIP
+- Become a Career Fair VIP (in-person fairs only)

 Career Fair VIP Program